analogrelay/PS-Get/readme.md

 FAQs
 --------------------------------
-Q: The installer fails with the following message: 'File ... cannot be loaded because the execution of scripts is disabled on this system.
+*Q*: The installer fails with the following message: 'File ... cannot be loaded because the execution of scripts is disabled on this system.
 Please see "get-help about_signing" for more details.'

-A: PowerShell requires that scripts be signed and we aren't able to sign PS-Get right now.
+*A*: PowerShell requires that scripts be signed and we aren't able to sign PS-Get right now.
 You should temporarily disable signing by running the following command:

 ```
 Set-ExecutionPolicy RemoteSigned